 Collective nouns are specific words used to name a collection of a particular group of nouns.
 For example, a shoal of fish, a band of musicians, a fleet of ships, etc. This article will test your knowledge of collective nouns.
 Try out the collective nouns exercises given to see how good you are with them.

 Here are a few exercises on collective nouns.
 Check them out.

 Read the following sentences and underline the collective nouns.

 - The captain guided the team to play better.

 - The flock of sheep was grazing in the fields.

 - My father brought a bouquet of lilies for my mother.

-- The pack of wolves howled in the night.
+- A pack of wolves howled at night.

 - A swarm of bees flew into the garden.

 - The hunter carries a quiver of arrows.